Apostille Services in Florida Explained: What You Need for International Documents

 You typically need an apostille when:

-A document will be used in another country
+A document will be used outside the United States

-The destination country is a member of the Hague Convention
+The destination country is part of the Hague Convention

 Common Documents That Require an Apostille in Florida